damianhakert/damianhakert.github.io/source/posts/2016-04-11-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.html.md

 That's how easy it is to have a free HTTPS enabled website.
 With these tools, I see no reason not to do it.

+There's an [excellent talk](talk) on HTTPS where you can learn more about it.

 If you want to check the status of your HTTPS enabled website, [SSL Labs offers a free online service][ssltest] that "performs a deep analysis of the configuration of any SSL web server on the